 Those who want to sample the surf can rent a kayak or motorized skiff and check out nearby Cayo Costa State Park (also served by ferry from Pine Island).
 This barrier island features a primeval beach, with more than six miles of white sand, shells, and Gulf-tossed driftwood.

-Stay: Cabbage Key Inn has six rooms in the main building (numbers 1 and 6 have the best water views) and seven rental cottages, including the petite Doll House, which has its own dock.
-Rates start at $119.
+Stay: Cabbage Key Inn has six rooms in the main building (numbers 1 and 6 have the best water views) and eight rental cottages, including the petite Doll House, which has its own dock.
+Rates start at $135.

 Eat: The cheeseburger is a mainstay at the Cabbage Key Inn, but peel-and-eat shrimp, house-smoked salmon, and homemade Key lime pie also star.